-The rounds are open for anyone to use, but the rooms have a 24 person capacity, so observers should not enter the rooms until 5 minutes before the debate.
+The rounds are open for anyone to use (if you are part of a school that is in the tournament), but the rooms have a 24 person capacity, so observers should not enter the rooms until 5 minutes before the debate.
 Everyone else (judges, debaters) should enter before that.

 -High School students CANNOT judge varsity debate divisions under any circumstances

 -Middle School students can NEVER judge in any division